xmidt-org/curlws/CONTRIBUTING.md

 Testing
 -------

-Tests are written using golang's standard testing tools, and are run prior to the PR being accepted.
+Tests are written using cunit, and are run prior to the PR being accepted.

 Issues
 ------